axsignalocean/react-intro/README.markdown

 ## Development

-After downloading the boilerplate, your first order of business is to open terminal and run `yarn`. (or `npm install` if you're about that life)
+After cloning the repository, your first order of business is to open terminal and run `yarn`. (or `npm install`)

-Next, run `rm -R .git` to remove the existing version control.

 Then, to start up the local server, run `npm start`